kissyjpf/rtm-sync/README.md

 ## Installation

-1. Create a folder named `obsidian-rtm-sync` inside your vault's `.obsidian/plugins/` directory.
+1. Create a folder named `rtm-sync` inside your vault's `.obsidian/plugins/` directory.
 2. Place `main.js` and `manifest.json` into that folder.
 3. Reload Obsidian and enable the plugin in **Community Plugins**.